 Your wound will be covered with a waterproof dressing.
 The wound completely seals itself after 48 hours, but you should keep it covered for up to 5 days to ensure adequate healing and preventing infection.
 You may remove the dressing on the 6th day and leave it open to air.
+You may wear clothes over the top of it.
 Mild swelling or bruising is common.
 You may even notice amounts of small clear discharge, which is normal.
 Stitches or staples are usually removed 7-14 days after surgery, although your stitches are likely to be dissolvable.